SoftUni-Internal/interactive-content/EN/02-Inheritance/04-Types-of-Class-Reuse.md

 [slide hideTitle]
 # When to Use Inheritance

+We can use inheritance when we meet one of the following:

 - Classes share **IS-A** relationship

 - Derived class **IS-A-SUBSTITUTE** for the base class

 - Share the **same role**

 - Derived class is the **same as the base class** but adds a **little bit more functionality**

 [/slide]